bryanterrell/lighthouse-aggregator/README.md

 ```

 ### Generate Aggregate Report for Test
+NOTE: to generate a comparison, you can skip to Compare Tests and the individual test reports will be generated automatically.

 To generate an aggregate report for a test:
 ```
 yarn run report --test=imdb